← Previous → Next Contents

 XTide*markcolor

-Color of mark line in graphs and of location dots on the spinning globe.
+Color of mark line in graphs.

 Default: red